rweldzius/PSC7000_F2024/README.md

 Villanova has an enterprise site license for Microsoft’s Copilot chat application, which is built off of Open A.I.
 Copilot is available to all faculty, staff, and students [here](https://copilot.microsoft.com).

-Class time and location: Mondays, 7:30-9:30pm in Bartley 126.
+Class time and location: Mondays, 7:30-9:30pm in Bartley Hall 2046.

 [Back to ToC](#table-of-contents)